 Before arranging the delivery of your shipping container, there are a few things that you should consider.
 Plan your container delivery out in advance, so you can be prepared when it arrives.

 Scheduling your container in advance can guarantee the container size you want is in stock and to ensure that delivery can occur when you want it.
 Plus, it gives you plenty of time to prepare your site.

 Where Is the Container Going?
 Is it going to a Company or to a Residential Property

 Be sure and tell your sales representative the exact location the container is going.
 Your sales representative could use a mapping service such as Google Maps to see an aerial view of your location, but it is never a bad idea to send a few photos as well.
 Let us know about any changes to the landscape (powerlines, new structures and or equipment).
-Clear communication is key to a successful delivery.
+Clear communication about shipping container placement is key to a successful delivery.